-Table 2 shows a summary of salinity levels and differentials in the lower Colorado River in 2008.
+Table 2 shows a summary of salinity levels and differentials in the lower Colorado River in 2009.

-Table 2: Annual Average Flow-Weighted Salinity at Imperial Dam and Morelos Diversion Dam in 2008
+Table 2: Annual Average Flow-Weigh2008 hted Salinity at Imperial Dam and Morelos Diversion Dam in

-Waters Waters U.S. count (ppm) Mexican count (ppm)
+Waters U.S. count (ppm) Mexican count (ppm)

-Arriving Upstream of Morelos 868 956
+Arriving Upstream of Morelos 858 922

 Diversion Dam at NIB

-Arriving at Imperial Dam 728 799
+Arriving at Imperial Dam 721 779

-Salinity Differential 140 157
+Salinity Differential 137 143

-The U.S. count of the annual average salinity differential for 2008 is within the range contemplated in Minute No. 242; the 2008 Mexican count is above the 151 ppm limit set in Minute No. 242.
-The difference in the U.S. count and the Mexican count may be due to differences in analysis methods and total dissolved solids (TDS) computations by laboratories in each country.
-Prompted by the exceedance of the Mexican limit in 2004, both countries are working together to determine the exact reason for the large difference in the salinity values and differential between the U.S. and Mexican counts.
+The U.S. and Mexican counts of the annual average salinity differential for 2009 are within the respective ranges contemplated in Minute No. 242.
+The difference between the U.S. and Mexican counts may be due to differences in analysis methods and total dissolved solids (TDS) computations by laboratories in each country.
+Prompted by the exceedance of the Mexican limit in 2004, both countries are working together to determine the reason for the large difference in the salinity values and differential between the U.S. and Mexican counts.
 A bi-national team composed of the IBWC, Bureau of Reclamation, and National Water Commission of Mexico was organized to evaluate sampling methods from collection and analysis to data reporting.
-Additional data at Imperial Dam, Northerly International Boundary, and Southerly International Boundary was collected during 2006 and 2007 for review by the bi-national team and to be used for the joint monitoring report regarding the salinity differences.
-The team continued to meet and analyze salinity results and discuss potential reasons for salinity differences during 2008 with a focus on reviewing laboratory techniques, methods, and quality assurance/quality control at the laboratories in each country.
+After review of additional data, laboratory techniques, and methods in both countries, the binational team is currently composing a joint monitoring report which will present the results of the study.

-Table 3 shows all of the annual average flow-weighted salinity levels and salinity differentials of the water resulting from operations under IBWC Minute No. 242, which became effective on June 24, 1974.
+Table 3 shows all of the annual average flow-weighted salinity levels and salinity differentials of the water resulting from operations under IBWC Minute No. 242 which began on June 25, 1974.